soxueren/atsd/api/meta/entity/examples/list-entities-by-name.md

-# List entities by name
+# List Entities by Name

 ## Description